CarpeDiem1012/FDA-project/README.md

 </div>

 ## 2.2.
 Traning Loss for Domain Adaptaion
 The loss function is contributed by two parts.
-The first part is a segmentation loss on the source images adapted to target domain, using cross-entrooy with labels of original source images and predictions on adapted source images.
+The first part is a segmentation loss on the source images adapted to target domain, using cross-entropy with labels of original source images and predictions on adapted source images.
 The second part is a self-entropy on unannotated target images with predictions on target images as labels of themselves, which regularizes the model decision boundary to be more determined.

 <div align=center>
 <img src="https://github.com/CarpeDiem1012/FDA-project/blob/master/demo_images/1.png" alt="loss">